learnwithus/DTES-nuxt/content/tour/speakers/wahrs.md

 poster: 'wahrs/poster.jpg'
 profile: 'wahrs/profile.jpg'
 background: 'wahrs/background.jpg'
-bio: The Western Aboriginal Harm Reduction Society is an organization of Indigenous people who are current and former users of illicit drugs and/or illicit alcohol.
+bio: The Western Aboriginal Harm Reduction Society (WAHRS) is an organization of Indigenous people who are current and former users of illicit drugs and/or illicit alcohol.
 location: 380 E Hastings St
 map:
     x: 600